Objective

 KEY QUESTION

-6. Discussion around the concepts of taxation and public expenditure may be illustrated with the activity “Taxes and Public Expenditure: Springfield’s Bear Patrol” in Learning About Law with The Simpsons.
+6. Discussion around the concepts of taxation and public expenditure may be interested in the activity “Taxes and Public Expenditure: Springfield’s Bear Patrol” in The PLEA: Learning About Law with The Simpsons.

 * http://www.thenation.com/artic...